afittestide/asimi-cli/README.md

 > A safe, opinionated coding agent

-Asimi is a opinionated, safe & fast coding agent for the terminal
+Asimi is an opinionated, safe & fast coding agent for the terminal

 ![Asimi Demo](demo.gif)

-## Principals

-- Before the 🦙 comes the dev
-- Mimicking is better than innovation
-- ex/vi/vim/neovim are based on the best TUI ever made
-- User's host is scared and 🦙 access should be as restricted
-- TOML is the format for conf files

 ## ✨ Features

-  📦 **Integrated Podman Sandboxes** - Agent's shell run in its own container
+- 📦 **Integrated Podman Sandboxes** - Agent's shell runs in its own container
-- 🎨 **vi mimicry** - Asimi is based on the fittest dev tool and its reincarnations vim an neovim
+- 🎨 **vi mimicry** - Asimi is based on the fittest dev tool and its reincarnations vim and neovim
-- 🤖 **Multiple AI Providers** - Support for Ollama, Claude Pro/Max and OpenAI API v1 compatible services.
+- 🤖 **Multiple AI Providers** - Support for Ollama, Claude Pro/Max and OpenAI API v1 compatible services
--  **Less Clutter** - Asimi's special files are under `.agents` directory and TOML is used for .conf
+- 🧹 **Less Clutter** - Asimi's special files are under `.agents` directory and TOML is used for .conf
 - 🔧 **Fast Shell** - Asimi's shell runs in a container and is >100 times faster than the others
-- 📊 Context Awareness** - Smart token counting and context visualization
+- 📊 **Context Awareness** - Smart token counting and context visualization
-- 🎯 Session Management** - Save and resume your coding sessions
+- 🎯 **Session Management** - Save and resume your coding sessions

 ## 🚀 Quick Start